Electricity sector in Macau: Load, demand and customers

 As of 2017, Macau has been experiencing an average 2.3% annual growth rate for their electricity demand.
 Their maximum daily electricity demand is 756.7 MW.
 As of 2016, total Macau power consumption reached 5,255 GWh.
 Macau's utility frequency is 50 Hz and at 400 V (three-phase) and 230 V (single-phase).

 By the end of 2007, CEM was providing electricity to 211,238 customers, in which 75% of them are in the Macau Peninsula, while the remaining 21.9% are in Taipa and 3.1% in Coloane.
 Electricity reaches every individual in Macau.

 In 2016, there were 71 charging stations for electric vehicles across 18 public car parks in Macau.

 Performances

 CEM's power supply reliability maintains at world leading performance.
 The Average System Availability Index (ASAI) reached 99.9998% in 2010.
 In 2014, the System Average Interruption Duration Index was as low as 1.34 minutes.
 CEM has five mobile equipment units as contingency measures to deal with electricity blackouts.
 All of the underground installed cables undergo regular routine inspection and diagnosis every five years.

-CEM has established and implemented an Integrated Management System with all three Management System Certifications ISO 9001, ISO 14001 and OHSAS 18001].
+CEM has established and implemented an Integrated Management System with all three Management System Certifications ISO 9001, and OHSAS 18001].
 CEM was the first public utility company in Macau and the first power company in Hong Kong and Macau to obtain the certification ISO 14064-1 Greenhouse Gases Management System by taking systematic and genuine actions against greenhouse gases emissions.